-In a nutshell, Self-Made Wealth is a financial management program for individuals who struggle to control their money.
+Self-Made Wealth is an intense 12 week course in which Eben Pagan helps you develop the habits you need to create long-term wealth in your life.
 It’s a series of training videos and resources aimed at helping people understand the concepts and best practices of securing and sustaining wealth.

 - We’re not wired for success with money